biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 Now let's save the outputfile on an specific folder called `results`.
 We will do that by specifying in the directives the results folder using the directive `publishDir`.

 > Directives are optional settings that affect the execution of the current process.
-> The `path` qualifier allows you to provide input files to the process execution context.

 ```groovy
 process sayHello {